Royal Spanish Gymnastics Federation: History

 The federation's history began on 1 March 1898, when Narciso Masferrer published an appeal to all Spanish athletes to create a "Confederation of Spanish Gymnastic Societies" in the Barcelona newspaper Los Deportes, which had also been created by him in 1897.
-A positive response resulted in a meeting in Madrid on 7 June 1898 and Federación Espyearla de Gimnasia (Spanish Gymnastic Federation) was born and the first Executive Committee was appointed.
+A positive response resulted in a meeting in Madrid on 7 June 1898 and Federación Española de Gimnasia (Spanish Gymnastic Federation) was born and the first Executive Committee was appointed.
 The first president of the Federation was José Canalejas.
 The founders included the Gymnastic of Tarragona, the Gymnasium of Vigo, the Gymnastic Club of Cartagena, the Catalan Society of Gymnastics and the Gymnastic Society of Orense.
 Shortly after the Spanish Gymnastic Society joined, which had shown initial reluctance to the initiative.

 On 26 September 1899, the Spanish Gymnastic Federation was officially founded within the framework of its first General Assembly, held in Madrid.
 The Spanish Federation of Gymnastics is therefore the second oldest Spanish sports federation after the cycling one.
 The Spanish Gymnastic Federation would hold three more General Assemblies: in 1900 in Barcelona, in 1901 in Zaragoza and in 1902 again in Barcelona.
 In addition, he organized the so-called Federal Holidays, which included competitions in various sports.
 On 20 March 1902, the Federation was declared a "True Public Utility Society" by the Government of Spain.
 The sports competitions organized by the Federation in Barcelona during La Mercè in September 1902, which included a football tournament, is considered by some authors to be the first great exhibition of Spanish sports.
 From that year on, however, the Federation began its decline, and around 1904 this society seems to disappear.
 In 1906, Narciso Masferrer, among other people, lamented the disappearance of the Spanish Gymnastic Federation in the pages of El Mundo Deportivo.

 In June 1932, at the initiative of the Spanish Gymnastic Society, the current Spanish Federation of Gymnastics was established, although it continued to retain the name of Spanish Gymnastic Federation or Spanish Gymnastic Confederation for some years.
 In 1933 he joined the International Gymnastics Federation.
 In 1941 it organized the first Spanish Artistic Gymnastics Championship for men, while in 1953 the first for women was held.
 As of 1966, the Spanish Federation of Gymnastics was split from the weight.

 In 1974, the Spanish Gymnastics Federation created the national rhythmic gymnastics team of Spain and in 1975 both the first Spanish Individual and Group Rhythmic Gymnastics Championships were organized, as well as the 1975 World Rhythmic Gymnastics Championships in Madrid, the first Rhythmic Gymnastics World Championships held in Spain.
 In 1999, the Royal Spanish Gymnastics Federation celebrated its first centenary through various events.